 "Like I said, I am worried about what I'm doing."

-Did you even snap the ball to Brady?
+Did you even snap the ball to Brady today?

 "I snap it to all the quarterbacks.
 Whoever is back there, I am going to snap it to."

 What about backup quarterback Brian Hoyer?
-Surely no one should be more aware of Brady’s status than the man who would have to step in for him?
-Brady has taken 98 percent of the Patriots snaps this season and thrown for 4,577 yards; Hoyer has just taken the ball from under center 23 times.
-If there was any change in the usual preparations, it would surely involve Hoyer.
+Surely no one should be more aware of Brady's status than the man who would have to step in for him.
+Brady has taken 98 percent of the Patriots' snaps this season; Hoyer has taken the ball from under center just 23 times.
+If there was any change in the usual preparations, it surely would involve Hoyer.